 That’s what Steve Chou and his wife did.
-They took a simple problem that came about when they were planning their wedding – and couldn’t find the exact solution that they needed.
-So they created the solution themselves.
+They took a simple problem that came about when they were planning their wedding and couldn’t find the exact solution that they needed, and they created the solution themselves.

-This business (and you can read all the details about exactly what it is, in the interview) was so successful that it generated $100,000 of profit in the very first year.
-That’s amazing.
+Their business was so successful that it generated $100,000 of profit in the first year alone.

-Our primary business is Bumblebee Linens, which is an online store that sells handkerchiefs and linens for special occasions.
+Our primary business is Bumblebee Linens, an online store that sells handkerchiefs and linens for special occasions.

-Now my wife and I didn’t consider ourselves entrepreneurs when we first started.
-We had no experience running a business of any any kind and we knew nothing about the world wide web.
+My wife and I didn’t consider ourselves entrepreneurs when we first started.
+We had no experience running a business, and we knew nothing about the web.
 But my wife desperately wanted to quit her job, stay at home, and start a family.

-So when she became pregnant with our first child, we came up with a plan to replace her lost income which was a little over $100k at the time.
-Ultimately, we decided to open an online store because we could rely on a computer to take orders 24/7 and all we had to do was ship product out from our home.
+So when she became pregnant with our first child, we came up with a plan to replace her lost income, which was a little over $100,000 at the time.
+Ultimately, we decided to open an online store because we could rely on a computer to take orders 24/7, and all we had to do was ship products out from our home.

-Now most people think that selling handkerchiefs is kind of random.
-But a long time ago when we became engaged to marry, my wife knew she was going to cry and she wanted to carry something to the altar to dry her tears.
+Now, most people think that selling handkerchiefs is kind of random.
+But a long time ago when we got engaged, my wife knew she was going to cry and she wanted to carry something to the altar to dry her tears.

 We looked in stores all over the place but could not find handkerchiefs anywhere.
 Finally we found this place in Asia, but the minimum order was in the hundreds.
-You heard that correctly…HUNDREDS!
-But my wife really wanted a hankie so we put down a bulk order from China for over 200 hankies, used about 6 of them and sold the rest on Ebay.
+Hundreds!
+But my wife really wanted a hankie, so we put down a bulk order from China for over 200 hankies, used about six of them and sold the rest on eBay.
 And guess what?
 They sold like hotcakes!

 So when it came time to start our online store, we reconnected with our vendor, ran the numbers and set off to create an online business selling hankies.
-And it ended up being a huge success!
+It ended up being a huge success.

 What has been your greatest success so far with your online business?

-So just to provide some numbers, our online store ended up making over $100K in profit in our first year of business.
+Our online store ended up making over $100,000 in profit in our first year of business.
 And ever since 2007, the store has been growing in the double and triple digits every year.
-I’m proud to say that we are the leading purveyor of ladies handkerchiefs on the Internet.
+I’m proud to say that we are the leading purveyor of ladies handkerchiefs on the internet.

 In addition to our online store, MyWifeQuitHerJob.com has really taken off as well.
-In 2011, I took everything that I learned from running our online shop and created an online course called Create A Profitable Online Store, where I teach others how to create their own profitable ecommerce store.
-Today, my blog and my online store course generate over 6 figures per year in income.
+In 2011, I took everything that I learned from running our online shop and created an online course called Create a Profitable Online Store, where I teach others how to create their own profitable e-commerce store.
+Today, my blog and my online store course generate over six figures per year in income.

-In terms of milestones, last year my blog finally earned more money than my day job salary as well so I’m happy to say that I work at my job because I want to be there and not necessarily for the money.
+In terms of milestones, my blog has earned more money than my day job salary as well, so I’m happy to say that I work at my job because I want to be there and not necessarily for the money.

 I’m sure starting and running a business online wasn’t always a smooth and easy process.
 What do you consider to be your biggest failure along the way, and what did you learn from it?

-Once we started making money selling handkerchiefs, we started trying to sell all sorts of random products in our store WITHOUT running the numbers first.
-As a result, we ended up wasting a lot of money on product that simply did not sell well.
-Even today, we still have some product in our warehouse that hasn’t sold because we didn’t do our research.
+Once we started making money selling handkerchiefs, we started trying to sell all sorts of random products in our store without running the numbers first.
+As a result, we ended up wasting a lot of money on products that simply did not sell well.
+Even today, we still have some products in our warehouse that haven’t sold because we didn’t do our research.

-The key to success for any online business is to run the numbers first and make sure that there’s demand for your product before you launch.
-In addition, you also have to make sure that the competition is reasonable as well.
-If you follow these 2 basic rules of thumb, then your business has a good chance of being successful.
+The key to success for any online business is to run the numbers first and make sure there’s demand for your product before you launch.
+In addition, you have to make sure that the competition is reasonable.
+If you follow these two basic rules of thumb, then your business has a good chance of being successful.

-The other big mistake we made early on was bidding on too many broad keywords with our Adwords PPC campaigns.
-Adwords can be a major money pit if you don’t know how to use it correctly.
-So if you are just starting out, you should initially bid on very narrow keyword phrases and monitor your campaigns carefully and consistently.
+The other big mistake we made early was bidding on too many broad keywords with our AdWords PPC campaigns.
+AdWords can be a major money pit if you don’t know how to use it correctly.
+If you are just starting out, you should initially bid on very narrow keyword phrases and monitor your campaigns carefully and consistently.

-Your wife’s business is obviously a great success story, but tell us about how the blog has been working for you – what type of monetization has been working best?
+Your wife’s business is a great success story, but tell us about how the blog has been working for you.
+What type of monetization has been working best?
 Is there a way you tried to monetize the site that seemed to fall flat?

-So as I mentioned earlier, my blog cracked the 6 figure mark 2 years ago and started making more than my day job income last year.
-The biggest money maker for my blog is my online store course followed by affiliate marketing.
+The biggest money maker for my blog is my online store course, followed by affiliate marketing.

 I’ve found that if you can establish yourself as an authority in your niche, then people will listen to your recommendations.
-Now I never recommend anything that I’ve never used before.
-I simply mention the services I use for my shop and the sales happen naturally.
+I never recommend anything that I’ve never used before.
+I simply mention the services I use for my shop, and the sales happen naturally.

-The worst money maker for my blog are my banner ads but they still generate 4 figures a month.
-I’m currently in the midst of a site redesign and am thinking about removing most banner ads from my blog.
+The worst money maker for my blog is my banner ads, but they still generate four figures a month.
+I’m thinking about removing most banner ads from my blog.
 Why?
-It’s because I believe that I can generate more revenue with ads that point to my own products.
+Because I believe I can generate more revenue with ads that point to my own products.

 Let’s take a step back and look more generally at e-commerce.
 If you had to take your best advice and put it into one sentence or phrase, what would that be?